 Whoever says you need to do a safari to see wildlife in Sri Lanka didn’t rent a tuk-tuk.

-We had no accidents, didn’t get one speeding ticket (I’ll put that down to luck), and never felt unsafe in any village, town or city.
-We did, however, get chased by an elephant, but, that was probably our fault… no, it was definitely our fault.
+We had no accidents, didn’t get one speeding ticket (I’ll put that down to luck), and never felt unsafe in any village, town, or city.
+We did, however, get chased by an elephant.

 The freedom of having a tuk-tuk completely changed how we traveled and I really believe Sri Lanka is one of the best places in the world to do it!